vratins/graphpocket/README.md

 Code to write:

-- processing.py --> processing tough-m1 pockets to one hot encoded complex graphs
+- processing fpocket to residue pockets -- done
-- model.py --> GVP implementation
+- generating graphs with each node one-hot encoded
+- building a dataloader for all the graphs (batch them? tuple them)
+- build gvp
+- build gcn
-- loss.py --> contrastive loss function (think of euclidean or RBF)
+- write loss function (contrastive and stability)
-- train.py
-- test.py
-- scheduler?
+- see what scheduling and optimization is needed
+- write train.py (with testing) --- dont forget to log runs with wandb